What is Churn Buster's Recovery Rate?

 Dunning plays a big role in recovery rate, and the ceiling on recovery rate is set by how much subscribers love your product or service.

-After a customer enters your dunning process, if well-timed retries aren’t successful, the customer will need to take action updating their payment method.
+After a customer enters your dunning process, if retries aren’t successful, the customer will need to take action to renew their service (ie update their credit card).
 And this is how active churn impacts your passive churn rate.

 Low overall churn >> high recovery rate.